divyanshi-0402/POPL_Project/README.md

 Compare the performance and implementation complexity of multithreaded applications in Rust and C++.

 ## Table of contents:
+* Problem Statement
 * Summary
 * Motivation
 * Benchmarks
 * Results

+## Problem Statement
+The concurrency model and programming language selection greatly influence the implementation complexity and performance of applications.
+Our project aims to systematically evaluate and compare the performance characteristics and implementation complexities of applications written in Rust and C++, taking into account both serial and multithreaded execution modes.
+The comparison's primary focus will be execution speed, providing valuable insights into the strengths and weaknesses of each language and execution paradigm.
+Our project aims to provide some evidence-based guidance and insights into the strengths and limitations of Rust and C++ in various application scenarios to developers, researchers, and decision-makers in selecting the most suitable language and execution model for their application requirements.

 ## Summary
 At this point, we have executed and performed preliminary analysis on the multithreading performance on three benchmarks: matrix multiplication, and searching algorithms (binary search),and sorting algorithms (merge sort) utilizing multithreading libraries and Rayon, which is implemented specifically for Rust to that of OpenMP implementation for C++.​